Clean Energy Project with Eco-Agricultural Conservation Organization in Mexico

 Eligibility Criteria

-This program is open to both Arts and non-Arts students who have completed 2nd year (54 credits) by January 2017.
+This program is open to both Arts and non-Arts students who have completed 2nd year (54 credits) by January 2018.

 HIST 403 has multiple components

-• Pre-departure learning program from January – April 2017
+• Pre-departure learning program from January – April 2018

-• Seminars run on campus from January to April 2017
+• Seminars run on campus from January to April 2018

-• 12 weeks of fieldwork in an International Service Learning placement from late May – August 2017
+• 12 weeks of fieldwork in an International Service Learning placement from late May – August 2018

-• Return seminar and final coursework on campus in September 2017
+• Return seminar and final coursework on campus in September 2018

-• Re-entry debrief and International Development Symposium on campus in September – October 2017
+• Re-entry debrief and International Development Symposium on campus in September – October 2018

 Course Description

-HIST 403 is a 3 credit course that will examine, within an analytical historical framework, the social and health dimensions of refugee movements to Uganda from neighboring countries, particularly Rwanda, Burundi, the Democratic Republic of Congo, Ethiopia, and Sudan.
-Although the majority of refugees to Uganda in recent decades have arrived from outside the country, large numbers of Ugandans have also been refugees, both within their own country and in neighboring areas as a result of the Ugandan civil war in the mid-1980s.
-The course will thus view Ugandans as both refugees as well as providers for neighboring populations.
+HIST 403 is a 3 credit course that will examine, within an analytical historical framework, the social and health dimensions of refugee movements to Uganda from neighbouring countries, particularly Rwanda, Burundi, the Democratic Republic of Congo, Ethiopia, and Sudan.
+Although the majority of refugees to Uganda in recent decades have arrived from outside the country, large numbers of Ugandans have also been refugees, both within their own country and in neighbouring areas as a result of the Ugandan civil war in the mid-1980s.
+The course will thus view Ugandans as both refugees as well as providers for neighbouring populations.
 Students will gain a contextual understanding of refugees in the framework of other forms of migration and social mobility within Uganda since 1972.
 Attention will be paid to the role refugees play in setting health agendas for the NGOs, health conditions in UNHCR camps, the success of NGOs and the Ugandan government in attending to the health needs of refugees, and the challenges of dealing with poverty and health in comprehensive ways in a country within the Global South.

 HIST 403 satisfies the International Relations Seminar requirement for International Relations Majors in their final academic year.
 This course will be taught by Dr. Steven Lee.